gatsbyjs/gatsby/docs/docs/reference/built-in-components/gatsby-head.md

 }
 ```

-You can also use the arrow function syntax:
+The arrow function syntax is also valid:

 ```jsx
 export const Head = () => <title>Hello World</title>